Inlet Park Redevelopment Project

 - Port Moody Soccer Club

-The project area has significant environmental and wildlife value including riparian habitat, large urban forests, and connection to Burrard Inlet.
-As part of the project, we have mapped and catalogued the environmental features to understand potential impacts the project may have on these sensitive habitats.
-Our goal is to avoid and minimize project-related impacts to the environment.
-For example, reducing the number of tree removals is a critical consideration that has guided the decision-making process to date.
-A restoration and enhancement plan has been drafted for the project and will help add value to the areas surrounding the new field footprint.
+The Inlet Park area has significant environmental and wildlife value, including riparian habitat, large urban forests, and connection to the Burrard Inlet.
+As part of the project, the environmental features were mapped and catalogued to understand potential impacts the project may have on these sensitive habitats.
+Our goal was to avoid and minimize project-related impacts to the environment.
+For example, reducing the number of tree removals was a critical consideration that guided the decision-making process.
+A restoration and enhancement plan were developed for the project to add value to the areas surrounding the new field footprint.

-The project area is archaeologically sensitive and archaeological investigations have taken place to guide the project design.
-Additionally, monitoring will continue during construction to further mitigate the risk of encountering archaeologically sensitive material.
+The project area is also archaeologically sensitive and archaeological investigations took place to guide the project design.
+Additionally, monitoring continued during construction to mitigate the risk of encountering archaeologically sensitive material.

 Frequently asked questions